-We have been named as one of numerous defendants in various individual claims and lawsuits brought in the United States District Court of the Eastem District of Louisiana by or on behalf of the residents and landowners of New Orleans, Louisiana and surrounding areas.
-These suits have been classified as a subcategory of suits under the more expansive proceeding.
-In re Canal Breaches Consolidation Litigation, Civil Action No. 05-4182 IE.D.
+We have been named as one of numerous defendants in various individual claims and lawsuits brought in the United States District Court of the Eastern District of Louisiana by or on behalf of the residents and landowners of New Orleans, Louisiana and surrounding areas.
+These suits have been classified as a subcategory of suits under the more expansive proceeding, In re Canal Breaches Consolidation Litigation, Civil Action No. 05-4182 IE.D.
 La), which was instituted in late 2005.
 While not technically class actions, the individual claims and lawsuits are being prosecuted in a manner similar to that employed for federal class actions.
 The claims are based on flooding and related damage from Hurricane Katrina.
-In general, the claimants state that the flooding and related damage general and special damages.
+In general, the claimants state that the flooding and related damage resulted from the failure of certain aspects of the levee system constructed by the Corps of Engineers, and the claimants seek recovery of alleged general and special damages.